ysglh/DeepVideoAnalytics/readme.md

 visual & video analytics applications, while benefiting from seamless integration with state or the art models released by the vision research community.

-##### self-promotion: If you are interested in Healthcare & Machine Learning please take a look at my another Open Source project [Computational Healthcare](http://www.computationalhealthcare.com)
+##### Self-promotion: If you are interested in Healthcare & Machine Learning please take a look at my another Open Source project [Computational Healthcare](http://www.computationalhealthcare.com)

 ## Features
 - Visual Search using Nearest Neighbors algorithm as a primary interface